 Whether you’re storyboarding a TV spot or building out an ad group in Google Ads (the artist formerly known as AdWords), your target audience needs to feel as though your product or service is a physical manifestation of luxury.

 Check out this text ad for Rolex, arguably the world’s most recognizable luxury watch company:

 Notice the language used.
 “Timeless” and “luxury” and “performance” and “prestige.”
 There’s an undeniable sense that a Rolex is opulence incarnate and an implication that if you manage to wrap one around your wrist, you are elite.

-Now, you may not be as recognizable as Rolex, but we can show you how to leverage the same tactics and then some (I’m looking at you, notably bland CTA) so that you can use PPC to grow and market your luxury brand.
+Now, you may not be as recognizable as Rolex, but we can show you how to leverage the same tactics and then some so that you can use PPC to grow and market your luxury brand.

 Here are the top five strategies for advertising luxury brands in brief:

 - Exclude unqualified audiences using words like "cheap" and "free" from viewing your ads

 - Advertise on Bing to capture their older, more affluent user base